mafintosh/codecs/README.md

 # codecs

-Create an binary encoder/decoder for json, utf-8 or custom types
+Create an binary encoder/decoder for Node's build in types like, json, utf-8, hex.

 ```
 npm install codecs